 - The mid-back is a common site for osteoporotic fractures, and strength training prevents this (6)

 - After the legs, the back muscles are the biggest and strongest in the body, training them expends a lot of energy.
 In this way, you maintain body composition and blood glucose levels (3)

-- Finally, strong back looks extra good.
+- Finally, the strongback looks extra good.
 One of us has bought a gym subscription with this goal in mind.
 Care to throw out a guess who we’re hinting at?

 In order to understand how to sculpt the strong back, you have to grasp which muscles to strain.